wum5/JaltPhylo/README.md

 # JaltPhylo

-Raw scripts for the Jaltomato Phylogenomics projects Need to be updated somtime!
+Raw scripts for the Jaltomato Phylogenomics projects.

+Need to be updated somtime!